What an MSP Does All Day: $99/Seat Unsexy Work

 A real backup includes:

 That last bullet is where almost every untrained backup fails.
-The first time you find out the backup is corrupt is the day you actually need it.
-We test restores on a calendar — usually a Friday afternoon, on a test machine, restoring last week’s snapshot and verifying it boots and the data is intact.
+The first time you find out the backup is corrupt is the day you need it.
+We test restores on a calendar.
+Usually a Friday afternoon, on a test machine, restoring last week’s snapshot and verifying it boots and the data is intact.

 A typical small business has accumulated: